yousfahmed/competitive-programming/Material/Juniors Phase 1/Week#1.md

 * You can use prefix sum for multi-dimensional arrays.
 Here is a [video](https://www.youtube.com/watch?v=PwDqpOMwg6U) that demonstrates how this could be done for 2D arrays.
 You can apply the same concept to 3D arrays, but it will be a little bit tedious.
-For higher dimensions, it's more convenient to use dynamic programming with the inclusion-exclusion principle (which is beyond the scope of our training) to solve this kind of problems.
-It's also worth mentioning that even the simple 1D prefix sum uses (implicitly) dynamic programming and the principle of inclusion-exclusion.

 #### Problems:
 1. https://app.codility.com/programmers/lessons/3-time_complexity/tape_equilibrium/